MasterAM/meteor-astronomy-docs/docs/indexes.md

 A value of the `fields` property is an object with the key-value pairs where the key is a field name and the value describes the type of index for that field.
 For an ascending index order on a field, specify a value of 1 and for descending index order, specify a value of -1.
 You can also use text, geospatial, and hashed types.

-The `options` property let's you specify details of your index like index uniqueness.
+The `options` property lets you specify details of your index like index uniqueness.
 You can read more about available options in the [MongoDB documentation](http://docs.mongodb.org/manual/reference/method/db.collection.createIndex/#ensureindex-options).

-Example of defining unique index:
+Example of defining a unique index:

 ```js
 User = Astro.Class({